SPAD S.VII: Variants and experiments

-Numerous experiments were made with new equipment or engines in the hope of further improving the SPAD VII's performance.
-A Renault V8 150 hp powerplant was tested but required some major redesign and the resulting performance was not considered worthwhile.
-A supercharged Hispano-Suiza engine was also tested, and also failed to improve performance by any significant degree.
-Different wing profiles appear to have been tested but were not incorporated in production models.
-One field modification was applied in Czechoslovakia after the war when the undercarriage struts of one S.VII were faired over in an attempt to reduce drag to increase maximum speed.
+Numerous experiments were made to improve performance.
+A Renault V8 150 hp powerplant was tested but required major redesign and the performance was not worthwhile.
+A supercharged Hispano-Suiza engine was also tested, but also failed to significantly improve performance.
+Different wing profiles were tested but were not incorporated in production models.
+One field modification was applied in Czechoslovakia after the war when the undercarriage struts of one S.VII were faired over.

-Very early in the development of the S.VII, the British RFC and RNAS had shown an interest in the new fighter.
-An initial order for 30 aircraft was made but difficulties in early production were such that the delivery rate was very low, production being barely enough for French units alone.
-As the RFC was encountering an increasing opposition over the Front, measures were taken to set up production of the S.VII in the United Kingdom.
+Early in the development of the S.VII, the British RFC and RNAS showed an interest in the new fighter.
+An initial order for 30 aircraft was made but production difficulties kept the delivery rate very low, with production not even meeting French requirements.
+As the RFC was encountering stronger opposition over the Front, production of the S.VII was initiated in the United Kingdom.
 Blériot & SPAD Aircraft Works and Mann, Egerton & Co.
-Ltd. were supplied with plans and sample aircraft and ordered to initiate production as soon as possible.
+Ltd. were supplied with plans and sample aircraft and to begin production as soon as possible.